zhiming99/rpc-frmwrk/rpc/router/README.md

 It is not required, if your client/server program just do some IPC, as known as Inter-Process-Communication.

 #### Options
-* -r _role number_ 1: running on the client side aka. a `reqfwdr`, 2: running on the server side aka. a `bridge`.
+* -r _role number_ 1: running on the client side aka. a `reqfwdr`, abbr. of _request forwarder_, 2: running on the server side aka. a `bridge`.
 It is a mandatory option.

 * -a To enable the authentication.
 So far, kerberos is the only authentication mechanism supported.